Christian-Watts-2003/FPGA-Window_Analyzer/README.md

 ## What It Does

 On assertion of `start` and `din_valid`, the module reads the window length from the lower 4 bits of the first incoming byte, then collects that many samples into an internal 16-entry memory.
-It then makes two passes through the memory — one to find the maximum, one to find the minimum — and outputs the maximum followed by the range (max − min) in sequence.
+It then makes two passes through the memory, one to find the maximum, one to find the minimum, and outputs the maximum followed by the range (max − min) in sequence.
 The `busy`, `done`, and `dout_valid` signals provide handshaking for integration into a larger system.

 ## FSM Design